EliahKagan/palgoviz/README.md

     functionality, and tests for that functionality, will fail without it.

     That command is analogous to using `pip install -e` when developing in a Python virtual environment rather than a Conda environment.

-(At this time, creating wheels from this project is not supported or considered valuable.)
+Creating a wheel or Conda package from this project is probably not very useful, and is not supported at this time.

-It is suggested to proceed to the **What's here?** and **Usage** sections below.
+See the **What's here?** and **Usage** sections below.

 ### Updating the environment